fsprojects/FsReveal/README.md

 `./src/FsReveal/template.{html,js}` is the entry point for webpack during packaging.

-When you've performed a change to the repo, it's all packaged as a nuget.
+When you've performed a change to the repo, it's all packaged as a NuGet package.
 That NuGet now contains a copy of the compiled JS files, as well as `./tools/generateSlides.fsx`.